nilsfr/exchangecalendar/README.md

 This add-on is open source and based on the work of many [contributors](https://github.com/ExchangeCalendar/exchangecalendar/graphs/contributors).

-This project is a community driven effort to keep maintained and uptodate the "Exchange EWS Provider" extension created by Michel Verbraak.
+This project is a community driven effort to develop and maintain the "Exchange EWS Provider" extension originally created by Michel Verbraak.

-Currently, the community is really small and have too few developers to give any warranty on the future.
-Please help us to continue this project.

 ### Provide feedback, report issue